singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 #### 6: Trying Out Netlify CMS
 We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** (change to the URL of your site) to access the CMS system and then log in with GitHub, since we're using GitHub auth when working online.

-This screen shot depicts our CMS system with Pelican, after logging in:
+This screen shot depicts our CMS system with Hexo, after logging in:
 ![pelicannetlifycms.png](/uploads/pelicannetlifycms.png)

 As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.